-- The fishery causes no serious or irreversible harm to habitats. - There is a strategy to minimise fishery impact on habitats. - There is accurate information on and the impacts of the fishing gear on habitats.
+- The fishery causes no serious or irreversible harm to habitats. - There is a strategy to minimise fishery impact on habitats. - There is information on vulnerable habitats and the impacts of the fishing gear.

 Impact on the ecosystem

 - The fishery causes no serious or irreversible harm to the ecosystem. - There is a management strategy to protect ecosystems. - There is reliable information on ecosystem function and impact.